Have you ever wondered how tape works?

-Thus, when you use pressure-sensitive adhesive tape, you can assemble a project quickly.
-You do not have to wait for the heat to activate the adhesion or for a solvent.
+Thus, when you use pressure-sensitive adhesive tape, you can assemble a project quickly since you don’t have to wait for the heat to activate the adhesion or for a solvent.
 Just press on the tape, and you're good to go!3.
 Noise reduction

 Pressure-sensitive adhesive reduces the need to refinish a surface and eliminates traditional visible mechanical fasteners.
 You'll no longer have a screw or fastener sticking up but rather a smooth finish.

 PSA tape also creates uniform thickness.
 It can fill gaps and create a more aesthetically pleasing product.